Luar77/Icon-Resprite-Texture-Pack/pack/README.md

 ship 34:
 - By electrictaco.
 - Based on the bossfight in the level 'The Vermin Queen' by Yoreid.

-ship 35:
-- By Sharkcrome.
-- References the alien fish "The Intruder" from the Feeding Frenzy games.

 ship 37:
 - By Aleiz21.